News Release from: Clackamas Co. Sheriff's Office

 corner -- and with it, the fun-in-the-sun and water activities.

 There are many things we can do to make those activities -- which include boating, swimming, floating, and fishing -- fun and safe experiences.

 "Drowning is a preventable tragedy," says Lt.
-Robert Wurpes of the Clackamas County Sheriff's Office.
+Robert Wurpes, who supervises the Clackamas County Sheriff's Office Marine Patrol.
 "Often by the time you realize you're in trouble, it's already too late -- but some basic safety practices can prevent that."

 Wurpes says one of the most common excuses he hears about people not wearing personal floatation devices (PFDs) is, "I'm a good swimmer."
 "But even a good swimmer can be overcome -- quickly -- by injury, cold, exhaustion, and fear," he says.
 "The best practice is to wear it."

-Other water-safety tips from the National Health Institute include:
+Other water-safety tips from the National Institutes of Health include:

 - Learn CPR.

 - Never swim alone.